CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ### Visualization
- The first one display an analysis centered at sales metric while the second includes also orders.
-It is shown a discrimination of theses metrics according to different components Deal Size, Product Line etc, and several graphs and charts are presented.
+ The first one displays an analysis centered on the sales metric, while the second one also includes orders.
+It shows a breakdown of these metrics according to different components such as Deal Size, Product Line, etc., and presents several graphs and charts.

 ![p11](https://github.com/CarlosLacerda1/Project-Auto-Sales-Analysis/assets/122105130/a0685330-01fe-4d28-8807-32917605f01c)